 As you can see, you no longer have to define .fill

-Changing the symbol rendering mode
+Adjusting the rendering mode and colors

 Image(systemName: "thermometer.sun.fill")